-Pain Physicians NY (Brooklyn, NY) is one of the first practices in New York to offer an alternative treatment for neck pain.
+Pain Physicians NY (Brooklyn, Queens, Manhattan, Bronx NYC) is one of the first practices in New York to offer an alternative treatment for neck pain.
 Depending on severity of the pain we might offer Platelet Rich Plasma (PRP) injections, laser interstitial thermal therapy, Pulse Stimulation Treatment (P-STIM), Electrical Nerve Stimulation therapy (tens therapy).

 We are Approved New York State Department of Health Medical Marijuana Facility.
 Our facility equipped with the most advanced, cutting edge equipment.
 Our Brooklyn neck pain specialists are best in region.
 We were selected to be a part of the international medical team for the Rio Olympic Games.